oscarzqy/LLLoscar/README.md

 # LLLoscar
-Coding problems in multiple stages.
-Regraded as a problems and solution repository.
+Competetive Programming problems in multiple platforms.
+Regraded as a problem and solution repository.